ForgeRock/forgeops/docker/7.0/ds/README-DS.md

         3)   Account Status Notification Handler  24)  Log Retention Policy ..
    ```

-   Once customizations are complete, quit dsconfig and review changes in
+   After you've made all your customizations, quit the `dsconfig` session.

-   your local workspace:
+   Review changes in your local workspace:

    ```
-   $ git status
+   git status
    On branch master
    Your branch is up to date with 'origin/master'.